steno-aarhus/sdcar/hiring/dif-project/team-leader.md

 individual member of the team *does not* need to do all these tasks and instead will be assigned specific sections of the project.

-### Research software engineer responsibilities
+### Team leader responsibilities

--   Building and developing RESTful APIs (or APIs in general) for the DIF
+-   Planning, coordinating, and if necessary revising the tasks required to complete the DIF project
+-   Tracking milestones and managing issues that may arise so that work on the DIF project continues as smoothly as possible
+-   Creating a welcoming and collaborative environment
--   Reviewing contributed code and documentation text
+-   Reviewing contributed code and documentation text, accepting changes made
--   Assisting with or developing tools for improving analysis and workflow pipelines related to using the DIF (e.g. making Python/R packages and scripts)

-*Note*, we anticipate that work on the DIF project will not take up all full-time work, so depending on the applicant’s interest, we encourage and support the research software engineer to pursue their own or collaborate on research projects outside of the project time.
-There are many opportunities for research, networking, and collaboration within SDCA and across Denmark.
+-   Facilitating, communicating, and coordinating with the team members on completing the DIF project tasks
+-   In addition to the DIF project tasks, you are expected and encouraged to perform independent research activities, and time for this will be prioritized together with the primary investigator

 ## Qualifications and experiences